Milk Thistle (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 The U.S. Food and Drug Administration (FDA) has not approved the use of milk thistle as a treatment for cancer or any other medical condition.

 Milk thistle is available in the United States as a dietary supplement.
 Dietary supplements are products meant to be added to the diet.
 They are not drugs and are not meant to treat, prevent, or cure diseases.
-The manufacturer is responsible for ensuring that the product is safe and that the label claims are truthful and not misleading.
+The company that makes the dietary supplements is responsible for making sure they are safe and that the claims on the label are true and do not mislead the public.
 The FDA does not approve dietary supplements as safe or effective before they are sold.

 Current Clinical Trials